-HIS University only offers face-to-face education for F-1 Students.
+HIS University only offers face-to-face education.
 The student may withdraw from a course after instruction has started and receive a pro-rated refund for the unused portion of the tuition and other refundable charges if you have completed 60% or less of the instruction.
 The refund will be based on tuition paid and costs derived from the HIS Catalogue or the student entry year.
 The refund will be calculated as outlined by the State Educational Code.
 Tuition paid by a third party will be refunded to that party as described above.
-If HIS University cancels or discontinues a course or educational program, the school will make a full refund of all charges unless a course or comparable program is substituted.
-If student has received federal student aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.
-Refunds will be paid within 30 days of cancellation or withdrawal and require written notification.
+If HIS University cancels or discontinues a course or educational program, the